michimussato/OpenStudioLandscapes/README.md

 ## Brief

-Setup and launch a render farm - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability.
+Setup and launch custom production environments with Render Farm, Production Tracking, Automation and more - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability!
+The way YOU want it!
+YOU only!
+Exactly!

-A toolkit - or a declarative build system if you will - to easily create reproducible
-Render Farm environment setups: create Landscapes for production, testing, debugging, development, migration, DB restore etc.
+An open source toolkit - a declarative build system - to easily create reproducible production environments based on your studio (even down to per production) needs: create Landscapes for production, testing, debugging, development, migration, DB restore etc.